Divorce Mediation in New Mexico

 How to Best Prepare for Settlement Facilitation

 The best way to leave settlement facilitation with the best possible outcome for yourself is to hire an attorney.
-It is very difficult for a pro se party (a party that represents themselves) to comply with the legal requirements leading to a settlement facilitation much less go toe to toe with a party to does have representation during the negotiation process.
-If you are either considering a divorce or currently going through one, we recommend contacting our Albuquerque divorce, custody and child support attorneys at Genus Law Group right away.
-We offer free consultation and can discuss or options with you and provide you cost estimates, so there is no risk in reaching out.
+It is very difficult for a pro se party (a party that represents themselves) to comply with the legal requirements leading to settlement facilitation much less go toe to toe with a party to does have representation during the negotiation process.
+If you are either considering a divorce or currently going through one, we recommend contacting our Albuquerque divorce, custody, and child support attorneys at Genus Law Group right away.
+We offer a case strategy session to discuss or options with you and provide you with cost estimates, so there is no risk in reaching out.
 Call 505-317-4455 or chat with someone online now.